How to Create a Landing Page that Works: a Brief Guide

 1. A good design is essential.

-We hope that the next landing pages will impress you and these will make you to understand why a good design is so important.
+We hope that the next landing pages will impress you and these will make you understand why good design is so important.

 2. Determine the targeted public and design for them.